 Widening Access entry:

-4 Highers at ABBB including Maths, Chemistry and Biology, Human Biology or Physics plus English at National 5 (if not held at Higher).
-English is preferred as fourth subject.
+4 Highers at ABBB or AABC including Maths and Chemistry.
+Biology (or Human Biology), Physics and English preferred plus English at National 5 (if not held at Higher).
+Advanced Higher Maths and Chemistry recommended for sixth year entrants.

-Entry to year 2 may be possible with 3 Advanced Highers at AAA including Maths, Biology, Chemistry or Physics.
+Entry to year 2 may be possible with 3 Advanced Highers at ABB including Maths, Biology, Chemistry or Physics.